Opkko/tic3001-assignments-ay2021-s2-team-01/README.md

 $ git add .
 $ git commit -m "Key in Message"
 $ git push origin main

+Under github,
+1. go to actions
+2. GitHubActions which is our CI tool will automatically build & test the code when it is newly pushed

 ```
 ## Excecuting test output example